pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 ### Horizontal scaling operations (CR)

-Modify `spec.pd.replicas`, `spec.tidb.replicas`, `spec.tikv.replicas` in the `TidbCluster` object that corresponds to the cluster to the desired values using kubectl.
+Modify `spec.pd.replicas`, `spec.tidb.replicas`, and `spec.tikv.replicas` in the `TidbCluster` object that corresponds to the cluster to the desired values using kubectl.

 ### View the scaling status